The Funhouse (novel): Plot synopsis

 After running background checks on the town's residents through a private investigator, Conrad learns that Amy and Joey are Ellen's children.
-He reveals his plan to lure them the funhouse and kill them to a horrified Madame Zena.
-When she refuses to help with his scheme, he strangles her to death.
-That night, Amy, Liz, and their dates, Buzz and Ritchie, descend on the carnival.
-Joey escapes home and goes to the carnival as well, with the intent of running away with it.
+He tells Madame Zena that he plans to lure them to the funhouse and kill them.
+Horrified, she refuses to help with his scheme, and he strangles her to death.

+That night, Amy, Liz, and their dates, Buzz and Richie, go to the carnival.
+Joey escapes from home and goes to the carnival as well, with the intent of running away with it.
 He finds Conrad and tells him his desire.
-The barker lures him to the funhouse and reveals that he knows he lied about his mother before tying him up.
+Conrad lures him to the funhouse and ties him up, revealing that he knows he lied about his mother.

-The group arrive at the funhouse and board.
-Midway through the ride, Conrad shuts off the power, stranding the four teens inside.
-Richie is dragged away by Gunther through a trap door before having his head torn off.
+The group arrive at the funhouse and board the ride.
+Midway through it, Conrad shuts off the power, stranding the four teens inside.
+Gunther drags Richie away and tears off his head.
 The three others attempt to find an exit.
 Amy arms herself with a knife from a display.
-Liz runs further into the funhouse alone before being found by Gunther and dismembered in the basement.
-Conrad appears and fatally shoots Buzz with a pistol.
-He has brought Joey with him, keeping him at the end of a rope leash.
+Liz runs further into the funhouse, alone, before Gunther finds and dismembers her in the basement.

+Conrad appears with Joey on a leash and fatally shoots Buzz with a pistol.
 Amy manages to keep the knife hidden.
-She tricks Conrad into thinking she is approaching Joey to comfort him, before stabbing him in the throat and taking his gun.

-Amy and Joey find the basement and travel down, where Gunther attacks.
+She tricks Conrad into thinking that she is approaching Joey to comfort him, before fatally stabbing Conrad in the throat and taking his gun.
+Amy and Joey descend into the basement, where Gunther attacks.
 After Amy shoots him, he falls into the funhouse's machinery and is torn apart.
-They find the exit and Amy carries Joey out of the funhouse and into the morning light.
+The siblings find the exit, and Amy carries Joey out of the funhouse and into the morning light.